sttoracle/ORACASB/README.md

 ![](images/CASB/salesforce_controls.png)

-Because the monitor and push option was selected an approval radio button will be displayed that will prompt you to acknowledge and consent to CASB Cloud Service making changes in the target service ( SalesForce for this session ) to bring its security configuration in line with the selected Security Control baseline.
+Because the monitor and push option was selected an approval radio button will be displayed that will prompt you to acknowledge and consent to CASB Cloud Service making changes in the target service (SalesForce for this session) to bring its security configuration in line with the selected Security Control baseline.

->You can review the Controls begin monitored and enforced under the *Standard* and *Stringent* Security Controls baselines .
-You can also define your own security control baseline by clicking on the *Custom* radio button and configuring the security controls you would like to enforce for a given sactioned app.
+>You can review the Controls begin monitored and enforced under the *Standard* and *Stringent* Security Controls baselines.
+You can also define your own security control baseline by clicking on the *Custom* radio button and configuring the security controls you would like to enforce for a given sanctioned app.

 #### **STEP 6**: Authenticate to SalesForce and allow CASB to access your Salesforce Account
 You will be redirected to SFDC to login, and you will see the following screen in the process:

 ![](images/CASB/01-please-wait-screen.png)

 > NOTE: Once logged in, Salesforce may ask you to verify your identity by sending a code to the email address used to sign-up.
-If so, retrieve the one time verification code from your email.
+If so, retrieve the one-time verification code from your email.

 Upon log in, you will be asked to confirm that you want to grant access to the Oracle CASB Cloud Service:

 ![](images/CASB/01-grant-access.png)

 > This is part of the Salesforce Authorization code OAuth Flow that CASB utilize to gain authorization to access the relevant SalesForce APIs it will use to integrate with SalesForce.

 Click the *Allow* button to allow the access.
 You will next be redirected back to the Oracle CASB Cloud Service.
 Here, you receive confirmation that the application is on-boarded and the initial data load will complete within 30 to 120 minutes.